IDinsight/mosaiks/README.md

 We have tested this package for 2 satellites: Sentinel-2 and Landsat-8.
 Sentinel-2 images are available starting from 23.
 June 2015 (relevant for `datetime`) at 100m resolution (`image_resolution`) for 13 spectral bands (`image_bands`).
-Landsat-8 images are available starting 11.
-February 2013, at 30m resolution and for 11 spectral bands.
+Landsat-8 images are available starting 11th February 2013, at 30m resolution and for 11 spectral bands.

 You can explore Microsoft Planetary Computer's [data catalog]([here](https://planetarycomputer.microsoft.com/explore)) to learn more -- it includes information about the satellites and links for further reading.
 You can also find information on the best image bands to use for images from the [Landsat](https://www.usgs.gov/faqs/what-are-band-designations-landsat-satellites) and [Sentinel](https://gisgeography.com/sentinel-2-bands-combinations/) satellites.

 ### - How do I contribute to this repo as a developer?

-To contribute to this repo you can make a feature branch and raise a PR (after making sure that the code works and relevant tests pass).
+To contribute to this repository, you can make a feature branch and raise a PR (after making sure that the code works and relevant tests pass).

 To set up your dev environment, you can go through the following steps:

 1. Clone the mosaiks repository.
 2. Run `pip install -e .` in the repo's root folder to install a live local copy of the repository.
-This can be used in python as import mosaiks.
+This can be used in Python as import mosaiks.
 3. pip install the two requirements files `requirements_dev.txt` and `requirements_test.txt`.
 4. Start contributing!